GWGHQ LAWSUIT ALERT: Levi & Korsinsky Reminds GWG Holdings, Inc. Investors of a Class Action Lawsuit and Upcoming Deadline

-CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Amgen investors who were adversely affected by alleged securities fraud.
-This lawsuit is on behalf of all persons who purchased or otherwise acquired certain GWG securities between December 23, 2017 and April 20, 2022.
-Follow the link below to get more information and be contacted by a member of our team:
+CLASS DEFINITION: This lawsuit is on behalf of persons or entities who purchased or otherwise acquired certain GWG Holdings, Inc. securities between December 23, 2017 and April 20, 2022.

 GWGHQ investors may also contact Joseph E. Levi, Esq. via email at jlevi@levikorsinsky.com or by telephone at (212) 363-7500.